Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. image:: _images/tutorial1_4.png
    :width: 800

 You will then go through each item listed on the GUI.
-Some options/entries are pre-populated with default setting.
+Some options/entries are pre-populated with the default setting.
 If you want to change from the default setting, enter your input in the corresponding entry and click ``Set``.

 .. warning::
    When you change an entry, make sure to click the ``Set`` button to make the change take effect.

-For some required entries, if you don't entry anything and directly click ``Set``, a dialog window will pop up and remind you to enter eligible inputs.
+For some required entries, if you don't enter anything and directly click ``Set``, a dialog window will pop up and remind you to enter eligible inputs.

 For example, you can leave the solute xyz file path blank and directly click on ``Set solute xyz``.
 Then a new window will popup and ask you to select a file from your computer, as shown below.